 It also doesn't help when some things have more than one commonly used acronym, especially with compound words and words like "of" or "the".
 For example, Mogu'Shan Vaults is sometimes called "MV" or "MSV", and Terrace of Endless Spring is called "TOES" or "TES".

 Activist Fundamentalist Antics: The Omnicidal Maniac cult Twilight's Hammer took on this role as they did their recruitment drive just before the release of Cataclysm.
 Oh, and [insert your own character's name here] got to run around shouting silly slogans as s/he infiltrated the cult.

-Actually Pretty Funny: One server had a guild called "Razorfen Downs Syndrome" that was Bowdlerized to "Razorfen Downsized", and another guild called "Yakuza" Was similarly forcibly renamed because someone thought it was offensive.
+Actually Pretty Funny: One server had a guild called "Razorfen Downs Syndrome" that was Bowdlerised to "Razorfen Downsized", and another guild called "Yakuza" was similarly forcibly renamed because someone thought it was offensive.
 After Saddam Hussein was executed by hanging, someone on this exact same server made a character named "Saddam" and named their guild "Hanging with Saddam".
 As expected, someone reported them, but a GM said they actually thought it was really funny.

 Adam and Eve Plot: One of the fishing dailies in Thunder Bluff is to restock the pond with fish from a nearby lake, and you have to bring back two pairs of fish, which are "randy" and "amorous".

 Adaptational Intelligence: In Warlords, the Ogres are significantly smarter than their previous Dumb Muscle depictions.
 There are still bits of Hulk Speak amongst the single-headed Ogres, but some are as intelligent as any other race, while the two-headed Ogres are as clever as ever.
 The expansion added Ogron to be the new Dumb Muscle race.